ec-europa/atomium/README.md

 A good example of this is the breadcrumb generation.

-Let's analyse how it's currently done in Drupal and how we've implemented it.
+Let's analyse how it is currently done in Drupal and how it is implemented on this project.

 ````php
 $variables['breadcrumb'] = theme('breadcrumb', array('breadcrumb' => drupal_get_breadcrumb()));